nsf-lrose/lrose-releases/README.md

 LROSE is funded by the [National Science Foundation](https://www.nsf.gov).

-**Topaz** focuses on high-quality, well-tested, well-maintained and well-documented key applications as ‘building blocks’, allowing users to assemble trusted, reproducible workflows to accomplish more complex scientific tasks.
+**Colette** focuses on high-quality, well-tested, well-maintained and well-documented key applications as ‘building blocks’, allowing users to assemble trusted, reproducible workflows to accomplish more complex scientific tasks.

 In the current release, the following tools are available: